Balance8/wdi-dt-57/work/w08/d2/02-ajax-with-fetch/02-ajax-with-fetch.md

 **What is returned by the `fetch` API is a Promise and is therefore "thenable".** The `json()` method **MUST** be used to convert data stream into JSON.

 The second, optional argument we can pass to the fetch API is the `options` object.
-In the `options` object we can specifiy many things about our HTTP request such as:
+In the `options` object we can specify many things about our HTTP request such as:

 * headers
 * content of the body